Terms to Know

 Out-of-Network Provider

-Any provider or facility that has not contracted with Cigna and is not part of Cigna’s Network.
-Cigna will pay up to the MAA for these services, and all claims will be subject to applicable deductibles and coinsurance.
+Any provider or facility that has not contracted with Anthem Blue Cross and Blue Shield and is not part of Anthem’s Century Preferred Network.
+Anthem will pay up to the MAA for these services, and all claims will be subject to applicable deductibles and coinsurance.

 Out-of-Pocket Costs